 UPDATED JUNE 2014: Get ready for the smell of sunscreen and the feel of sand between your toes.
 Gather up the whole family for a day at the beach to catch some waves and get back to relaxation.
 Our guide covers beaches in the New York City area, including Brooklyn, Queens, the Bronx, Staten Island, New Jersey, and Westchester and Rockland Counties.

 Also see our guide to the Best Beaches for Families on Long Island and in Connecticut

-Attractions: Two-mile long boardwalk, New York Aquarium, rides (including the Cyclone rollercoaster), eateries, outdoor spray showers.
+Attractions: 2.7-mile boardwalk, New York Aquarium, rides (including the Cyclone rollercoaster), eateries, outdoor spray showers

-Attractions: Beach and boardwalk, two playgrounds, one large baseball diamond, tennis, basketball, and handball courts.
+Attractions: Boardwalk, two playgrounds, large baseball diamond, tennis, basketball, handball courts